pingcap/docs/v2.1/how-to/deploy/data-migration-with-binary.md

 ### Create a data replication task

 Suppose that MySQL1 and MySQL2 have several sharded tales on each instance.
 These tables have the same structure and the same prefix "t" in their table names.
 The databases that they are in are named with the same prefix "sharding".
-In each of these tables, there is no conflict between the primary key and the unique key.
+In each sharded table, the primary key and unique key are different from those of all other tables.

 Now you need to replicate these sharded tables to the `db_target.t_target` table in TiDB.